Codesee-io/docs-maps/docs/prs.md

 ### Review Map Settings

 By default, all the connections between files and directories are displayed on a Review Map.
 To reduce visual clutter, turn on the "Hide links between files" setting.
-In this mode, you can still selected files and directories to see the incoming and outgoing connections.
+In this mode, you can still select files and directories to see the incoming and outgoing connections.

 <img alt="Setting to hide links between files" src="../img/link-visibility.png" width="276">